Business Continuity Management Lifecycle

 Business Continuity Planning is not a one-off event.
-Your organisation will reap the most benefit from the process when Business Continuity Planning is managed as a cycle.
-The Business Continuity Management Process is defined by ISO 22301:2012 and ISO 22313: 2012 and the Business Continuity Institute Good Practice Guidelines GPG 2013 as;
+Your organisation will reap the most benefit when Business Continuity Planning is managed as a cycle.
+The Business Continuity Management Process is defined in the Business Continuity Institute Good Practice Guidelines 2013, ISO 22301:2012 and ISO 22313: 2012 as;

 The BCM Lifecycle is split in to various stages:

 Policy and Programme Management

 - This takes place at the start of the Business Continuity Management (BCM) Lifecycle.
 It determines the organisational policy relating to Business Continuity (BC) and how that policy will be implemented, controlled and validated through a BCM programme.

 - Here you are continually seeking to integrate BC into day-to-day business activities and organisational culture.
 Are members of staff aware?
 Do key staff members know their roles? etc.

 - At this stage you review and assess your organisation - what are it's objectives?
 How does it function?
 What are the constraints of the environment in which it operates?